loc36-svc/svc1/README.md

 #### Deployment

-- Put the executable of service 1 in the machine it is expected to run on.
+- Put the executable of service 1 in the machine it is expected to run on;
-- Copy files 'httpConf.yml' and 'conf.yml', and modify them, as apprpriate.
+- Copy files 'httpConf.yml' and 'conf.yml' to the executable's directory.
 These files can be found in the directory of the source code.
+- Modify the files, as apprpriate.